OwO-master/Unity-Project-Version-Updater/README.md

 # Unity-Project-Version-Updater
-This will overwrite the ProjectSettings.asset in ProjectSettings folder
+This will overwrite [bundleVersion] in the ProjectSettings.asset in ProjectSettings folder